 Sam learnt the trade from his uncle, another Samuel; he was born in 1823 and clearly remembered the day he was considered a man by passing a test, to carry a sack of corn.
 This was how a child of the time was considered fit for adult labour.
 Sam used to recall his uncle’s stories about his father and life in the woods and on the Heath, thus providing a continuity of family tradition and oral history way back in to the 18th cent.
 Uncle Sam Rockall died in 1913 but not before imparting his skills and a strong sense of tradition on to young Sam.

-In the early years of the 20th cent there were about 30 chair Bodgers scattered within the vicinity of Sam’s home busily feeding the veracious appetite of the High Wycombe furniture trade.
+In the early years of the 20th cent there were about 30 chair Bodgers scattered within the vicinity of Sam’s home busily serving the demands of the High Wycombe furniture trade.
 Although there was great camaraderie and kinship amongst this close community never the less a professional eye was kept upon what each other was doing.
 Who was supplying whom and at what price?
 His account book for 1908 shows he was receiving 19 shillings (95p) for a gross of plain legs including stretchers.
 With three stretchers to a set of four legs this amounted to 242 turnings in total.

 There was also endless discussion regarding the quality of timber from ‘this woodland or that,’ the state of the chair trade, the latest factory fire in town, or, just as important, the garden.
 Growing fruit and vegetables was taken seriously.
 Sam was no exception; he loved his garden and was very proud of his fruit preserves that would last his family throughout the long winters.
 Garden produce and money earned by the lady members of Chiltern households through lace making and straw -plait work made a significant contribution to the family budget.
 A bit of gleaning in the harvest fields and some poaching of the landowner’s game all made a useful contribution.